truenas/middleware/docs/userguide/freenas_intro.rst

 * The ability to check for updates and perform upgrades has been added to :menuselection:`System --> Upgrade`.

 * The ability to import or create an internal or intermediate CA (Certificate Authority) has been added to :menuselection:`System --> CAs`.

 * The ability to import existing certificates or to create self-signed certificates has been added to :menuselection:`System --> Certificates`.
+All services which support the use of certificates now have a drop-down menu for selecting an imported or created certificate.

 * The ZFS pool version can now be upgraded by clicking the "Upgrade" button in the :menuselection:`Storage --> Volumes --> View Volumes` screen.